InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Distributional Analysis of ORBIT Models

-\textbf{Expanding the Exploration Boundary (Best-of-$N$).} To probe the limits of the model's functional space, we further analyze the \textit{Rubric Hit Rate} (Best-of-$N$), defined as the probability of satisfying a specific rubric at least once across $N=40$ rollouts.
-Note that for our reward formulation, "satisfaction" encompasses both achieving positive rewards for desirable behaviors and successfully avoiding penalties for prohibited ones (i.e., escaping negative scores).
-As shown in Fig.~\ref{rubrics_max_pass_rate}, InfiMed-ORBIT-4B significantly expands the boundary of the feasible solution space.
-Critically, it achieves high hit rates on complex "tail" rubrics that the baseline model fails to traverse even with extensive sampling.
-This confirms that ORBIT does not merely refine easy samples but actively explores and unlocks "hard" regions of the solution space that were previously inaccessible.
+\textbf{Expanding the exploration boundary (Best-of-$N$).} To explore the model's behavioral limits, we analyze the \textit{Rubric Hit Rate} (Best-of-$N$).
+This metric defines the probability of satisfying a specific rubric at least once across $N=40$ rollouts.
+Under our reward formulation, "satisfaction" requires both securing positive rewards for desirable behaviors and avoiding penalties for prohibited ones.
+As shown in Fig.~\ref{rubrics_max_pass_rate}, InfiMed-ORBIT-4B significantly shifts the overall distribution toward the high-hit-rate region.
+Crucially, it unlocks complex "tail" rubrics that the baseline rarely satisfies even with repeated sampling.
+This demonstrates that ORBIT does not merely polish easy responses; it expands the repertoire of clinically valid behaviors reachable by the policy.

-\textbf{Evaluation Robustness.} While the primary analysis utilizes the Qwen3-30B-Instruct judge for internal consistency, it is worth noting that these performance gains are corroborated by external validation using the GPT-4.1-based HealthBench evaluation protocol.
-This cross-validation confirms that the observed improvements reflect genuine alignment with high-quality medical standards rather than judge-specific overfitting.
+\textbf{Evaluation robustness.} While our primary analysis relies on the Qwen3-30B-Instruct judge, external validation confirms the same performance gains.
+Specifically, we cross-evaluate our method using the GPT-4.1-based HealthBench protocol.
+This consistency demonstrates that our improvements reflect true alignment with high-quality medical standards, rather than overfitting to a specific judge.